 Up to 66 MW of electricity generating capacity is available and backed with a 40 MW transmission interconnection.
 MU purchases about one-third its electricity annually through the Mid-Continent Independent System Operator (MISO) when economically feasible.
 Electricity is distributed to campus through 31 miles of 13.8 kV lines.
 These power lines run through underground duct banks to a network of switches and building transformers.
 Looping is used to enhance the reliability especially for critical facilities like the University Hospital, the MU Research Reactor, data/telecommunication centers, and other vital research buildings.

 The campus district cooling system produces and distributes chilled water to air condition campus buildings and provide process cooling for research.
 The system has 32,000 tons of cooling capacity with about a third of the chillers powered by steam.
 This same steam is used to produce electricity before making chilled water as part of the highly efficient CCHP process.
 Various satellite chiller plants, strategically located throughout campus, are connected together by 23 miles of underground chilled water piping.
 Chillers are controlled and metered centrally by a process control system which optimizes the campus cooling load by operating the most efficient chillers first, reducing the energy to cool the campus.

 Five water well pumping stations across campus pump water from deep underground aquifers to water storage reservoirs.
 Following disinfection the water is pumped through a 25 mile piping system to campus buildings.
 MU's water supply meets all applicable federal and state requirements for a public drinking water system and is tested regularly.
-To view the most recent Annual Water Quality Report or Consumer Confidence Report.
+Click link to view the most recent Consumer Confidence Report.

 Utility Metering and Mapping